shycopney44/W_S5M3_Project/README.md

   1. It takes an object as its only argument, containing all the data needed to build the footer.
   2. The function returns a fully-built footer.
-  3. Make sure that the email link works correctly and attempts to open an email client when clicked.
+  3. Ensure the email link works correctly and attempts to open an email client when clicked.

 See below an example of a possible return value of `buildNav`, depending on the data passed into it: